 From India, Gurgaon

-With reference to your query, the Company is right in its way even terminate the service of an employee during notice period.
-As such the resignation of the employee has been accepted, therefore the employee have no option but to settle his full and final in this case.
+With reference to your query, the company is right in its decision to terminate the service of an employee during the notice period.
+As such, the resignation of the employee has been accepted; therefore, the employee has no option but to settle his full and final dues in this case.

-Basically leaves are subject matter of Leave Rules of the Company.
-If the rules are permitting for availing leave while in notice period, the employee can avail such leaves.
-In general such leaves are not allowed by the Management.
-In my opinion, if the employee is under notice period and the company has accepted his resignation, noting looking suspicious in this.
+Basically, leaves are subject to the Leave Rules of the Company.
+If the rules permit availing leave during the notice period, the employee can take such leaves.
+Generally, such leaves are not allowed by the management.
+In my opinion, if the employee is under the notice period and the company has accepted his resignation, there is nothing suspicious in this.

 Advocate